charlie-s/cousinpaulstattoo-website/_artists/maddy-vetter.md

   www.madelinetate.com
 ---
 Maddy joined Cousin Paul's team in 2019 with 2 years' experience.
 Her black and grey, illustrative style is as sweet and quirky as she is!
-Don't worry though, if you want to work with Maddy, but you're looking for something different she's open to other types of projects too.
+She's open to other types of project work too - so hit her up with your idea.